MicrosoftDocs/appcenter-docs/docs/transition/ios-sdk-migration.md

 > Unlike in HockeyApp, App Center in-app updates feature will ONLY work with builds that are distributed using the App Center Distribute service.
 Distribute won't work when the debugger is attached.
 If the app is using a private distribution group, once the app is installed and opened for the first time after the App Center Distribute SDK has been added, a browser will open to authenticate the user and enable in-app updates.
 This browser will also open if you set the private in-app update track at runtime.
 This is a one-time step that will not occur for subsequent releases of your app.
 Refer to the [App Center Distribute Documentation](~/sdk/distribute/ios.md#how-do-in-app-updates-work) for more details.

-The HockeySDK does not enable in-app updates by default.
+The HockeySDK doesn't enable in-app updates by default.
 App Center SDK registers in-app updates service only if you pass `Distribute` class to the `start` method.
 This module is enabled by default, unlike in the HockeySDK.

 #### [Objective C](#tab/objc/)